-The localtime and gmtime entries return integer vectors to the broken-down time.
+The localtime and gmtime entries return pointers to integer vectors containing the broken-down time.
 Localtime corrects for the time zone and possible daylight savings time; gmtime converts directly to GMT, which is the time UNIX uses.
 The value is a pointer to an array whose components are